NEUBIAS/training-resources/_modules/connected_components.md

 ---
-title:     Connected components
+title:     Connected component labeling
 layout:    module
 prerequisites:
   - "[Image binarization](binarization)"
 objectives:
-  - TODO
+  - Understand what a label mask image is.
+  - Apply connected component labeling to create a label mask image.
 motivation: >
   Very often, one wants to detect objects or specific regions in images.
-After connected_components, the image is divided in background and foreground pixels.
-The next step is a connected components analysis, where spatially connected regions of foreground pixels are assigned as being part of one region.
+A typical workflow is to first divide an image into in background and foreground regions, which can be represented as a binary image.
+The next step is a connected components labeling, where spatially connected regions of foreground pixels are assigned (labeled) as being part of one region (object).

 concept_map: >
   graph TD
     BI("Binary image") --> CC("Connected component analysis")